potamides/modalawesome/README.md

 Each pattern in the **pattern** table has its own argument in the **handler** function.
 Here the `%d*` pattern matches the relative index of the new tag and `[fb]` determines if a tag before or after the current tag should be focused.
-This means that e.g. the sequence `1b` would move one tag backwards and `3f` would move three tags forward.
+This means that e.g. the sequence `1b` would move one tag backwards and `3000f` would move three thousand tags forward.
 The first argument of the **handler** function (`mode`), which was not used in this example, can be used to switch modes.

 ### Modes